 My concern is that you notice red spots around the edges of the lesion and that it is gradually increasing is size which strongly suggests an active inflammatory response.
 Your Pomeranian may be experiencing chronic pyotraumatic dermatitis or may have another dermatosis such as dermatophytosis.

 Dermatophytosis or ringworm produces circular hairless lesions with a red ring and can sometimes be confused with pyotraumatic dermatitis and should be ruled out by your regular veterinarian.
-A simple Woods test can be done during physical exam which is performed by seeing whether or not the lesion fluoresces under ultraviolet light.
+A simple Woods test can be done during a physical exam which is performed by seeing whether or not the lesion fluoresces under ultraviolet light.
 Keep in mind only half of fungi species will show up on a Woods exam therefore a fungal culture using dermatophyte test medium (DTM) should be done to conclusively rule it out.
 Dermatophytosis can be treated with oral fungicides and topical “dip” therapy.

 If the DTM culture is negative, low grade chronic pyotraumatic dermatitis is the likely culprit.
-It is important to not think of pyotraumatic dermatitis as a disease but rather a symptom of an underlying disease process.
-The most common cause is atopy which is an allergy to something in the environment such as dust, pollen, fleas, mites and other insect bites.
+It is important to not think of pyotraumatic dermatitis as a disease but rather as a symptom of an underlying disease process.
+The most common cause is atopy which is an allergy to something in the environment such as dust, pollen, fleas, mites, and other insect bites.

-Given the chronicity of your dog’s lesion your best bet would be to make an appointment with a board certified dermatologist to quickly and efficiently get to the root of your dog’s problem.
+Given the chronicity of your dog’s lesion, your best bet would be to make an appointment with a board-certified dermatologist to quickly and efficiently get to the root of your dog’s problem.